RunCam Swift 2 Review

 How to measure voltage for the OSD

-Power you Swift 2 directly (VCC/GND) from the LiPo and don’t use VBAT.
+Power the Swift 2 directly (VCC/GND) from the LiPo and don’t use VBAT.
 The Swift measures VCC/GND Voltage.
 Note, the voltage is a little bit lower (approx 0.1–0.2 V) than the LiPo voltage.

 Connect the LiPo to the Swift 2 VBAT/GND Pin. the Swift will measure the exact LiPo Voltage.

-If you power the camera through VTX or 5 V, you have to connect the LiPo to VBAT/GND, otherwise it can’t measure the LiPo voltage.
+If you power the camera through VTX or 5 V, you must connect the LiPo to VBAT/GND, otherwise it can’t measure the LiPo voltage.